How Ronaldo could make history in Qatar

 The 37-year-old was first selected for a World Cup in 2006, when a Portugal side featuring the likes of Luis Figo, Deco and Ricardo Carvalho progressed to the semi-finals before being eliminated by France.

-Of course, that trio are long retired while CR7 is still going strong, which means he could make history and become the first male player to register at five editions of the world’s premier sporting event.
+CR7 is still going strong, which means he could make history and become the first male player to register at five editions of the world’s premier sporting event.

 Although, with seven goals, he is still some way behind Klose’s record tally of 16, there are two other landmarks Ronaldo could achieve this winter.

-Twelve years is the longest span between a player's first and last goals at the tournament and he will go out on his own as the record holder with 16 should he find the net in Qatar.
+Twelve years is the longest span between a player's first and last goals at the tournament and he will go out on his own as the new record holder with 16 should he find the net in Qatar.

 Simply playing at a quintet of tournaments is actually a rare achievement in itself, with only three other players having done it before.